MP-Rogers/MP-Rogers/README.md

 ## Hi there 👋

 I'm MP Rogers.
-A Jamaican Marine Scientist.
+A Jamaican Marine Scientist with a little facination with tech and data.
+I'm currently(2025) researching endemic Caribbean seaweeds, and working on my data analysis and communication skills on the side.

 <!--
 **MP-Rogers/MP-Rogers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.